ionide/ionide.github.io/content/Editors/Code/editing.md

 ### Generate object expression implementation stub

 You can generate object expression implementation stub by using the `Quick Fix` feature (Default keyboard shortcut is `Ctrl+.`).

+### Smart build configurations

+Ionide generates VSCode Tasks for building, cleaning, and re-building every project in your workspace, as well as for the entire solution (if you have one).
+These tasks can be used as preLaunchTasks for your own launch/debug configurations.

+### Smart debug configurations

+Ionide generates Debugging Launch Configurations for runnable projects in your workspace.
+These can be extracted at any time to be a good starting point for any customizations you'd like to make.
+In addition, if your projects support [launchSettings.json](https://docs.microsoft.com/aspnet/core/fundamentals/environments?view=aspnetcore-6.0#development-and-launchsettingsjson), Ionide will generate a launch configuration for each launch profile with `"commandName"` of `'Project'` that you have configured.
+This allows you to share launch configurations across VS Code, Visual Studio, JetBrains Rider, and the dotnet CLI via the `dotnet run` command.

 ## Code navigation